DarkSide (hacker group): 2020 to 2021

-December to May

 From December 2020 to May 2021, ransoms demanded by the group ranged from US$200,000 to US$2 million.
 DarkSide attacked U.S. oil and gas infrastructure on four occasions.
 DarkSide ransomware hit the IT managed services provider CompuCom in March 2021, costing over US$20 million in restoration expenses; it also attacked Canadian Discount Car and Truck Rentals and Toshiba Tec Corp., a unit of Toshiba Corp.
 DarkSide extorted money from the German company Brenntag.
 The cryptocurrency security firm Elliptic stated that a Bitcoin wallet opened by DarkSide in March 2021 had received US$17.5 million from 21 Bitcoin wallets (including the Colonial Pipeline ransom), indicating the number of ransoms received over the course of a few months.
 Elliptic's analysis showed that in total, Darkside received over $90 million in ransom payments from at least 47 victims.
 The average ransom payment was $1.9 million.